Jason English Enters World 24 Hour Italy

 Rules

-The Race Organisers, the Chief Commissaire, or the Race Director reserve the right to change any rules and regulations at any time to provide fair and safe riding conditions.
+WEMBO, the Race Organisers, or the Race Director reserve the right to change any rules and regulations at any time to provide fair and safe riding conditions.
+Any changes at the race must be ratified by the senior WEMBO official on-site before they can come into effect.
 Riders will be required to sight a copy of the final rules and regulations at event registration.
 After event registration closes, any changes to rules and regulations will be announced at a race briefing.

-If there is a rule dispute, the English language version of the rules will be used to decide the outcome.
+If there is a rule dispute, the English language version of the rules published on the WEMBO website will be used to determine the outcome.

 Race Officials